openwdl/wdl/versions/development/SPEC.md

 }
 ```

+If when the file is read, the types cannot be converted into the type declared by
-Then when the task finishes, to fulfill the `output_table` variable, `./results/file_list.json` must be a valid TSV file or an error will be reported.
+output_table, an error will be reported.

 If the entire contents of the file can not be read for any reason, the calling task or workflow will be considered to have failed.
 Examples of failure include but are not limited to not having access to the file, resource limitations (e.g. memory) when reading the file, and implementation imposed file size limits.